grain-lang/grain/stdlib/stack.md

 toArray : (stack: Stack<a>) => Array<a>
 ```

-Converts a stack into an array of its elements.
+Creates an array containing the elements of a stack.

 Parameters: